Beyond "Fairness:" Structural (In)justice Lenses on AI for Education: Where Might We Go From Here?

 \section{Where Might We Go From Here?}

-The question at this point is not \textit{whether} inequities exist in educational AI.
+The question at this point is not \textit{whether} inequity exists in educational AI.
 The unequal treatment of students in today's educational settings is well-established, and we have argued that data-driven educational algorithms that fail to grapple with those socio-historical structures may reproduce and amplify existing inequities.
-Identifying group-based performance differences for various educational AI systems seems like it may be a good start, but it remains insufficient if those systems are built on---and further reproduce---existing systems of oppression, such as, for instance, racist language ideologies.
+Identifying group-based performance differences for various educational AI systems may be a good start, but it remains insufficient if those systems are built on---and further reproduce---existing systems of oppression, such as, for instance, racist language ideologies.
 However, individual researchers may feel unable to make significant changes to their research agenda (as suggested by related findings on industry AI research \citep{holstein19,madaio2020co,rakova2020responsible}), much of which has been built up over years and is hard to pivot.
-In the face of this, how might we as a research community re-imagine a better future, and confront the structural inequities of educational AI?
+In the face of this, how might we as a research community re-imagine a better future, and confront the structural injustice of educational AI?